-As at 31 March 2018 there were 150 members in the Locked-in section, with assets amounting to \$13,242,000 (2017: \$12,256,000).
-There were 14 retirements during the year to 31 March 2018 totalling \$806,814.
 Total Scheme administration fees are calculated on fee per member and fee per transaction bases, and are charged to the Scheme as a whole.
-Effective 1 October 2016 the administration fees increased in line with inflation.
-The Board certifies that it is satisfied the change in the administration fees for the Scheme is not unreasonable.
+As at 1 October 2017 the administration fees increased in line with inflation.
+The Board certifies it is satisfied the increase in the administration fee for the Scheme is not unreasonable.
 The Board is satisfied the total management fees charged to the Scheme are not unreasonable.

-18.7 TRUST DEED
+17.7 TRUST DEED